TonyWangX/TonyWangX.github.io/_sources/index.rst.txt

 .. ========

 Messages:

+*2025.10*
+        I joined the panel discussion on deepfake detection, anonymization, and watermark at the APSIPA ASC 2025.
+My slides are `here <http://tonywangx.github.io/slide.html#oct-22-2025>`__

 *2025.04*
        Please join us at the ASRU 2025 special session on `Frontiers in Deepfake Voice Detection and Beyond <https://sites.google.com/view/deepfake-voice>`__